dhruvilxcode/ineuron-landing-page/README.md

 Used Media Queries 🖼 , so it is now Responsive to Smartphone, Tablet and Desktops.

 The Entire page is **optimized** ⚡️ for **performance**, images are optimized, used SVGs at possible places, The page will load Super fast.
+I tested the performance Using Google Chrome's **Lighthouse**, and i got the result of 96/100 on Mobile, and again i attempted a Lighthouse Performance Test on Desktop and it gave me 100/100 result.
+Pretty good isn't it? 😄

 Used [SwiperJS](https://swiperjs.com/), to add slider in Team Section.